-A safe area for foodies, residents of Bella Vista might come for the views, but they stay for the authentic local cuisine.
+Another one of the safest places to live in Philadelphia is the Wharton-Hawthorne-Bella Vista area.
+While the area is known for having great views, and authentic local cuisine, it's also an extremely safe neighborhood.
 This part of town has some of the best bakeries, restaurants, and local eateries in all of Philly.
 In addition to grabbing a traditional cheesesteak at Genos and Pat's King of Steaks, be sure to check out the historic Italian Market, America's oldest and most continuously operated outdoor food market.
 With a safety rating 41% lower than Philadelphia's average, Bella Vista is the best spot to grab a bite to eat.

 9. University City